bruh3396/favorites-search-gallery/README.md

     * Does not actually add tags to the post associated with a favorite (all changes are local)
     * Original tags of favorite cannot be altered
 * Save custom searches
-* Enlarged remove buttons that don't force page reloads
 * Shuffle search results
 * Invert search results
 * Exclude results with blacklisted tags
 * Search by post ID
 * See tooltip showing which tags were matched by the last search
-* Clickable overlay of character, copyright, and artist tags related to favorite
+* Click overlay of tags related to favorite to add them to the search box
-* Choose full-screen image resolution
-* Autocompleted tag search
-* Look at other user's favorites with the above features (blacklisted tags are hidden automatically)
+* Look at other user's favorites with the above features (blacklisted tags are automatically hidden)
 * Sort by score, width, height, rating, id, date uploaded, or date changed
 * Filter by rating: safe, questionable, explicit, or any combination of the three
-* Add favorites in gallery
+* Add/Remove favorites while in gallery
-* Add favorites from other users' favorites pages

 ## Recommended Specs:
 | Metric | Recommended |